New eye imaging study could unlock secrets of glaucoma

 Summary

-This study looks at how tiny fibers in the eye, called the vitreous zonule, may play a role in causing a type of glaucoma called primary angle-closure glaucoma.
-Researchers will use a special 3D ultrasound to take detailed pictures of these fibers in 440 people, including those with early signs of glaucoma and healthy volunteers.
-The goal is to find new ways to detect the disease earlier and better understand what causes it.
+This study looks at how tiny fibers in the eye, called the vitreous zonule, might play a role in causing primary angle-closure glaucoma, a serious eye condition.
+Researchers will use advanced 3D ultrasound to take detailed pictures of these fibers in 440 adults, including those with early to advanced glaucoma and healthy volunteers.
+The goal is to better understand the disease and find new ways to detect it early.

 Disclaimer Read more